PeterGriffinJin/Graph-CoT/README.md

 </div>
 &nbsp;

-This repository contains the source code and datasets for [Graph Chain-of-Thought: Augmenting Large Language Models by Reasoning on Graphs](https://arxiv.org/pdf/2404.07103.pdf).
+This repository contains the source code and datasets for [Graph Chain-of-Thought: Augmenting Large Language Models by Reasoning on Graphs](https://arxiv.org/pdf/2404.07103.pdf) accepted to ACL 2024.

 ## Links